donchuru/Huffman-Compress-Decompress-tool/README.md

 # Huffman-Compress-Decompress Utility

+A tool for compressing and decompressing all file types into .huf files \
+Implemented in Python3

 Included Files:
 - Makefile: automatically start web server, various tests
 - bitio.py: Contains the classs BitWriter and BitReader